 Get To Know Sherry-Lynne & Reid

-Can you tell us about your volunteer trip in Haiti?
+Can you tell us about your volunteer trip to Haiti?

-We know someone who is a director to a Christian mission in Haiti.
+We know someone who is a director of a Christian mission in Haiti.
 We have been supporting financially, but we really wanted to go and see how we can help.
-The Beehive International, directed by Jonathan Euler, is a mission with a goal to help the people of Haiti learn a skill, learn to be healthy and learn of the love of God.
+The Beehive International, directed by Jonathan Euler, is a mission to help the people of Haiti learn a skill, learn to be healthy and learn of the love of God.

 This is where we came in.
 We created a trip and brought a medical team of 8 including us to Haiti in November, 2017.
 Between us, in 3 days we saw about 200 people.
 It was such a great experience that we had to go back.
-So we raised money, asked more people to come and we returned in the end of May 2018.
-This time we had 18 people with us and in 5 days we saw over 500 people.
-It is different to do therapy in a developing country, but it expands your mind to the reality that people live in and the little needed to make a big difference.
+So we raised money and asked more people to come and we returned at the end of May 2018.
+This time we had 18 people with us, and in 5 days, we saw over 500 people.
+It is different to do therapy in a developing country, but it expands your mind to the real people and the little needed to make a big difference.
 We will be going every year and helping in coordinating more missions to this worthy cause.

-Being a therapist gives us the “whole person” view point.
-We think of the context, the roles, and the daily activities of the person and being creative in out therapy session helps us to be flexible and creative in helping those who do not have much.
+Being a therapist gives us the “whole person” viewpoint.
+We think of the context, the roles, and the daily activities of the person and being creative in out therapy session helps us be flexible and creative in helping those who do not have much.

 How did you decide on a career in therapy?